 With two voices in harmony, a guitar and a banjo, Anne and Pete Sibley sing.
 Each song is a journey, a joining of music and story.
 Anne and Pete Sibley seek to convey music more attune to an experience rather than a simple song.
 Raised in the Northeast, settled in the West, Anne and Pete continue to strive to live an authentic human life.

 Less than a decade since they released their first album, the Sibleys’ music hit the national spotlight in 2009 with a blue ribbon finish in the “Great American Duet Sing Off” on National Public Radio’s A Prairie Home Companion.
+Their music has brought them to perform on famed stages from NYC’s Town Hall to Washington’s DC’s Kennedy Center from festival stages such as North Carolina’s Merlfest to Colorado’s Rockgrass.

 In 2011, Anne & Pete felt they needed to say a greater “Yes” to their music.
 So in about 4 weeks time they; sold their home of 12 years in Jackson Hole, gave away (including their beloved dog, Buddy) almost everything they owned, put their young children and instruments (and whatever else fit) into their Subaru, and hit the road!
 The road trip ended up being over 14 months long, bringing them in front of hundreds of audiences and through 30 states while looking for the next place to call home.
 In California they finally stopped the van (the Subaru had died in Kansas).
 And have since been building the groundwork for their latest album (due out in Fall 2014) and musical incarnation.